JarukitMan/tush/README.md

 ## What can be configured? (tush.ini)

 1. Styles.
     1. Indicator.
+(Default = "<[path]> ")
     2. Path style.
-(0 for none, -1 for full, positive number for that many directories deep.)
+(Default = 1.
+0 for none, -1 for full, positive number for that many directories deep.)
     3. Styles for certain file types (executable, link, etc.)
     4. Auto-complete style.
 (Underline, color, whatever.
 Just like the above.)
-    5. Auto-complete size. (negative to show all, 0 to show none, the rest to show that many lines.)
+    5. Auto-complete size.
+(Default = -1. negative to show all, 0 to show none, the rest to show that many lines.)
+    6. Input height.
+(Default = 5.
+Anything less than 1 is ignored.)
+    7. Scroll zone offset.
+(Default = 1.
+Negative means center at all times.)
 2. Features.
-    2. History-based auto-suggestions.
+    1. History-based auto-suggestions.
+    2. Split input & Output.
+(Default = true)
 3. Special keybinds. (command = key)
 4. Init script.
-Both on login and not. (profile and rc) (login means interactive)
+Both on login and not. (profile and rc) (login means the first shell)
 5. Variables.
     1. Just variables.
     2. Cache path.